raptorattack/bithlosensors/README.md

 UPDATE 12-8-19

-Updated the code with the following changes:
--restructured code to make it modular
--removed the two-way ping system for feeding the fish, the hub only receives notification that the nodes have fed -node "fed" notifications are now handled on a separate function, Twitter updates are pushed independently of the hub feeding time
--will update the arduino code to meet the new specs
+Restructured code to make it modular.
+Removed the two-way ping system for feeding the fish, the hub only receives notification that the nodes have fed.
+Node "fed" notifications are now handled on a separate function, Twitter updates are pushed independently of the hub feeding time.
+Will update the arduino code to meet the new specs.

 ///////////////////////////////////////////